Transmon Architecture for Emission and Detection of Single Microwave Photons: Results

-To highlight the classical behavior of the mTED we show in Fig.~\ref{fig:fig4}e-f that the arrival time of the sTED photon within the mTED's $10~\mu \text{s}$ detection window has minimal effect on the detection probability.
-The slight slope can be attributed to relaxation of the $Q_{ds}$ between its excitation and the release of the photon.
-The difference in overall maximum detection probability between Fig.~\ref{fig:fig4}c-d and Fig.~\ref{fig:fig4}f is attributable to reading out after a $10~\mathrm{\mu s}$ detection window rather than the $2~\mathrm{\mu s}$.
-Dark counts also increase to $16\,\%$ with the larger detection window.
+To highlight the classical behavior of the mTED, Figs.~\ref{fig:fig4}e-f show that varying the arrival time of the sTED photon within the mTED's $10~\mu \text{s}$ detection window has minimal effect on the detection probability.
+The slight slope in Fig.~\ref{fig:fig4}f at later arrival times is attributable to the $T_1$ relaxation of $Q_{ds}$ occurring between its initial excitation and the delayed photon release.
+The reduction in the peak detection probability observed in Fig.~\ref{fig:fig4}f relative to Fig.~\ref{fig:fig4}c-d results from extending the detection window from $2~\mathrm{\mu s}$ to $10~\mathrm{\mu s}$.
+The additional accumulation of $Q_{dm}$ relaxation events over the $10~\mathrm{\mu s}$ detection window increases the dark count rate to $16\,\%$.